14 Things Your Dog Trainer Wishes You Knew

 –Chuck that food bowl in the ga’bage!
 Food bowls are the lazy human’s product to ensure a pet that can care less about working for anything.
 Bowls do more harm than good, chuck it, and look at these alternatives for a dog’s food bowl.

 – Keep your dogs out of the kitchen.
 Allowing dogs in the kitchen often times is dangerous and causes problems.
 There are too many potential hazards from eating something harmful to self-rewarding inappropriate behavior.
 Simply put, the kitchen is not a place for your pooch.

 –Microchip your pet.
-If you ever want a chance at seeing your dog again when not if, they run away, you drop the leash or an accident happens – and accidents do happen folks- then get your dog microchiped.
-More dogs are stolen in Miami when left tied up outside of a store or left in a backyard, than bicycles!
-If you wouldn’t leave your 3 year old child unattended, don’t leave your dog alone.
-More important, keep your microchip information up-to-date or your chances at finding your pup are slimmer than a MackBook Air.
+If you ever want a chance at seeing your dog again when not if, they run away, you drop the leash, or an accident happens – and accidents do happen, folks- then get your dog microchipped.
+More dogs are stolen in Miami when left tied up outside of a store or left in a backyard than bicycles!
+If you wouldn’t leave your 3-year-old child unattended, don’t leave your dog alone.
+More important, keep your microchip information up-to-date, or your chances of finding your pup are slimmer than a MacBook Air.

 Lastly, as a human animal, remember to keep an open mind and be coachable.
 What does that mean?
 Try-on what your dog trainer or behaviorist is saying and see how it fits.
 After all, why pay a specialist to help you and then not listen or follow instructions and advice?
 Your trainer is there to help you, your dog and your family.